 Whether you have a large garden or a few containers on your patio, ensuring your plants and vegetables have good soil can make a huge difference in whether they will thrive.
 A vegetable garden is often a big investment of time and energy, so making sure that you start with a nutrient rich soil is an essential ingredient in getting the best yield.
 Of course, every farmer and successful gardener knows that the best growing conditions are achieved when compost is used.
+Every gardening book and website recommends that you get your soil tested and one of the main tests is for pH.
+You can get a professional lab to do the test, or you could use one of the convenient test kits made for gardeners.

 Benefits of Compost for the Garden